OpenChargingCloud/openPlugnCharge/README.md

 ## **HUBJECT Open Plug&Charge**

 ## **Introduction**
-Welcome to Open Plug&Charge, an open platform which would help you get acquainted with Hubject's Plug&Charge product.
+Welcome to Open Plug&Charge, an open platform which would help you get acquainted with Hubject's Plug&Charge ecosystem.

 If you here, it is because you are in someway connected to an e-mobility.
 You could be part of an OEM, a Charge Point Operator, an e-mobility Partner or operator, an EV driver or just an e-mobility enthusiast.